ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Personally Identifiable Information (PII).
 Thus, an Attester must trust entities to which it conveys Evidence, to not reveal sensitive data to unauthorized parties.
-The Verifier might share this information with other authorized parties, according to some predefined rules.
+The Verifier might share this information with other authorized parties, according to predefined rules that address the handling of PII (potentially included in Appraisal Policies for Evidence).
 In the background-check model, this Evidence may also be revealed to Relying Party(s).

 When Evidence contains sensitive information, an Attester